EmileCalixte/nestjs-openfoodfacts/README.md

 This is a technical test whose purpose is to query the [Open Food Facts database](https://fr.openfoodfacts.org/data).

+It should be possible to search for a product by code or by product name.
+The API documentation is automatically generated.

 ## Run project

 ### Start containers